calumryan/a11ywebsites/content/showcase/2021-01-02-danabyerly.md

 ---

-Dana Byerly's website meets grade overall.
-It has a consistent layout and presentation of links throughout with clear focus states and meaningful sequence to read content.
+Dana Byerly's website has a consistent layout and presentation of links throughout with clear focus states and meaningful sequence to read content.